AdenLe-Github/ribopy_analysis/README.md

 Input:
 * Organism: For mouse, input 1.
 For other organisms, input 2.
 * Minimum read length of the coverage data of read lengths to analyze.
-* Maximum read length of the read lengths
+* Maximum read length of the coverage data of read lengths to analyze.
-  * For the _C. elegans_ example, the minimum read length was set to 29 and the maximum to 33.
+  * For the _C. elegans_ example, the minimum read length was set to 29 and the maximum to 33, which was determined experimentally based on the RPF length distribution of the coding region.
-* Ribo file path: Ribo file is generated using [RiboFlow](https://github.com/ribosomeprofiling/riboflow).
+* Ribo file path
-  * Example for the C. elegans ribo file: ./example_input_c_elegans/all.ribo
+  * Example for the C. elegans ribo file: `./example_data_c_elegans/all.ribo`

 Output
 * Gzipped pickle file containing a dictionary of the adjusted coverage data: {Experiment : {Transcript : Adjusted coverage array}}.
+  * This is automatically saved as coverage.pkl.gz.

 # 2. Codon occupancy